IT'S BEGINNING TO LOOK A LOT LIKE CHRISTMAS!

 Disclaimer: We are not medical professionals.
 Please seek the advice of your pharmacist or GP before using pain medication.

-Shallow breaths may seem the more obvious choice, but deep breathing exercises help alleviate pain and encourage proper lung function and circulation, which are essential for healing. 🫁
+Taking shallow breaths while sustaining a rib injury might seem like a good idea, but deep breathing exercises actually help alleviate pain and encourage proper lung function and circulation. 🫁

-To perform these exercises, find a comfortable position, breathe in slowly through your nose, and allow your chest and abdomen to expand.
+To perform these deep breathing exercises, find a comfortable position, breathe in slowly through your nose, and allow your chest and abdomen to expand.

 Hold your breath for a few seconds before slowly exhaling through the mouth.